Victor-Nyagudi/tip-calculator-app/README.md

 ### Useful resources

-- [HTML Forms](https://www.w3schools.com/html/html_forms.asp) - I referred to this often throughout the challenge to brush up on inputs, form elements, etx.
+- [HTML Forms](https://www.w3schools.com/html/html_forms.asp) - I referred to this often throughout the challenge to brush up on inputs, form elements, etc.
 - [Accessibility](https://developer.mozilla.org/en-US/docs/Web/Accessibility) - Great in-depth article on accessibility.
 It helped me gain a better understanding on doing my best to make the web more accessible for all.